offendingcommit/valdris/Factions & Organizations/Tinker-Priests.md

 ### The Divine Machine Theory

-Central to Tinker-Priest theology is the belief that all [[Architect Ruins]] comprise a single, continent-spanning mechanism—the **Divine Machine**.
+Central to Tinker-Priest theology is the belief that all [Architect Ruins](Architect%20Ruins.md) comprise a single, continent-spanning mechanism—the **Divine Machine**.
 This cosmic device supposedly maintains the fundamental forces of reality itself.
-The [[Timeline|Great Silence]] occurred when the Architects transcended physical form to become one with their creation, leaving behind their technology as both legacy and invitation.
+The [Great Silence](Timeline.md) occurred when the Architects transcended physical form to become one with their creation, leaving behind their technology as both legacy and invitation.

 According to scripture, the Divine Machine operates on three levels:
 - **Physical**: The visible ruins and their mechanical functions